spinalcord/lazy-list-box-godot/addons/lazy_list_box/README.md

 # LazyListBox for Godot 4.4+

-A high-performance List-Box control that can handle thousands of items.
+A high-performance List-Box control that can handle thousands of items by recycling a small pool of UI elements and only displaying what's currently visible on screen instead of creating individual controls for every data entry, creating the illusion that you're scrolling through thousands of actual items.
-Works with a data template.
 Leave a Star if you will ⭐

 ## Features
 - Lazy loading items
-- Virtual scrolling for optimal performance
-- Auto-calculation of visible items
+- Auto-calculation of visible items (Or use a fixed value)
 - Synchronized scrollbar
 - Focus management with keyboard navigation
 - Recycling/Caching items